sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 Part of the [corpus-tools.org](http://corpus-tools.org) collection of tools for linguists. [@Druskat2016]

-::: {.center .col-container}
+::: {.columns}

-::: col
+::: {.column width=45%}

 ![](image/annis3_full.png){width=100%}

 :::

-::: col
+::: {.column width=55%}

 - Annotations are structured information added to text represented as a **graph with labels**
 - Used by expert users (linguists) to **find and analyze linguistic phenomena**
-- ANNIS allows finding annotations and *combinations* of annotations with its domain specific query language AQL: describes **nodes labels** and **joins them with operators**
+- ANNIS allows finding annotations and *combinations* of annotations with its domain specific query language AQL
-- Each query returns a set of results for further automatic/manual analysis
+- AQL describes **nodes labels** and **joins them with operators**, which constrain the relation of the nodes in the graph
 :::